DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 *What needs to be designed and why*
 * [Design request as stated by user]
 * [Problem/opportunity (only if provided)]
-[Note: This section should never be blank as it's the core of the design request]
 ```
 Format: Clear description of the design need
 Example: * Redesign onboarding flow to reduce drop-off rate